The Snowman (2017 film): Cast

 Jo Nesbø, who wrote the novel on which the film is based, was supposed to have a small cameo, but his scenes were cut.

 Production

 Pre-production

-According to Variety, the initial hope with the film to was to create a series in the vein of the Alex Cross film adaptations.
+According to Variety, the initial hope with the film was to create a series in the vein of the Alex Cross film adaptations.
 Screen Rant has suggested that the film was inspired by the success of The Girl with the Dragon Tattoo (2011).

 For a while, Martin Scorsese was attached to direct, but he dropped out in 2013.
 Tomas Alfredson was hired to direct the following year.
 Prior to Alfredson, the studio had considered Morten Tyldum and Baltasar Kormákur, although they declined.
 By September 2015, Michael Fassbender was in talks to star in the film, and Rebecca Ferguson and Charlotte Gainsbourg were in talks to join the cast by that October and December, respectively.

 Filming

 Principal photography on the film commenced on 18 January 2016 in Oslo, Norway.
 Fassbender was spotted on set on 21 January, in the Barcode area of Oslo, shooting a scene on the tram.
 A large scene depicting a party, which required over 300 extras, was shot in Oslo City Hall on 5 February.
 Production moved to Rjukan on 9 February, and to Bergen on 23 February.
 Filming in Bergen including scenes on the mountain of Ulriken, Bryggen and the Skansen firestation.
 Production moved back to Oslo for the remainder of filming, in mid-March.
 This included scenes at Restaurant Schrøder, where Harry Hole is a regular in the novel series.
 Filming also took place in Drammen, and on the Atlantic Ocean Road, and ended on 1 April 2016.

 Reshoots and additional filming took place in Norway during the spring of 2017.